ewfx/aidhp-always-day1/README.md

 ## 💡 Inspiration
-What inspired you to create this project?
-Describe the problem you're solving.
+AI models can be used for providing highly personalized recommendations , by analyzing customer profile , social media activity, purchase history, sentiment data, etc. The aim of this project is to create a basic working setup, to demonstrate , how freely available, online hosted models can be used, for this purpose.

 ## ⚙️ What It Does
-Explain the key features and functionalities of your project.
+for any recent user activity( social media post, product like , recent purchase ) API call is made to model, with detailed guidelines in prompt, to enable the model to wisely use the colllected info, to make recommendations for next products/services to ensure personelized customer engagement, and also to interpret the sentiment, intent of the social media posts, to prodivde business insights on reviews of existing products, etc. The model is also made to suggest, for which users, a credit optinons can be given , based on their dream products and thier annual income.

 ## 🛠️ How We Built It
 2 offline models(downloaded and hosted in local host) and 5 online hosted models were analyzed and out of them 3 were chosen, based on their reasoning, ability to predict/recommend , as per the requirement of the project. parameter fine tunning was done, code was created to amke the API request, validation data was created, user data was created, created Prompt containing the guidelines, for the model to follow to, during the recommendation process.

 ## 🚧 Challenges We Faced
-Major challenege is rate-limit in using freely available models, osted on web.
-In case of local models, the major challnge was their size and their training/fine tunning.
+Major challenege is rate-limit in using freely available models, hosted on web.
+In case of offline models(meant to be downloaded and hosted locally), the major challenge was their download size and their training/fine tunning.

 ## 🏃 How to Run
 1. Clone the repository